hessjacob/Quantitative-Macro-Models/README.md

 # File Content

 ## Neoclassical Growth (Deterministic and Stochastic)
-- Discretized VFI and Chebyshev polynomial approximation.
+- Discretized VFI to solve the model and Chebyshev polynomial approximation of decision rules to simulate.
 - Computes the solution and does a simulation.